seb303/Arduino-XP-BMS/hardware/README.md

-This directory contains details of the hardware I used to implement my BMS.
+This directory contains details of the hardware I used to implement my own BMS.
 The schematic is pretty simply and mostly uses components that I happened to have hanging around.

 The RS485 module U3 is little board based on the MAX485 chip, which can be found very easily and cheaply [on ebay](https://www.ebay.co.uk/sch/i.html?_nkw=MAX485+RS485+module).
-The MAX485 needs 5V to power it but will be happy with 3.3V logic input.
-If using a 3.3V MCU then check that it's 5V tolerant, and if not then run the RO->RX through a potential divider.
+The MAX485 needs 5V to power it but is fine with 3.3V logic input.
+If using a 3.3V MCU then check that its inputs are 5V tolerant, and if not then run the RO->RX through a potential divider.

 The voltage regulator module U2 is needed to convert the battery voltage down to 5V to run the MCU and RS485 boards.
 It may be possible to find a MCU board that already has a suitable voltage regulator onboard.